LGT Fund Management Co Ltd. Cuts Holdings in Eli Lilly and Company (NYSE:LLY)

 Eli Lilly and Stock Performance

-Eli Lilly and (NYSE:LLY – Get Rating) last issued its earnings results on Tuesday, November 1st.
-The company reported $1.98 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.97 by $0.01.
+Eli Lilly and (NYSE:LLY – Get Rating) last posted its quarterly earnings results on Tuesday, November 1st.
+The company reported $1.98 EPS for the quarter, topping analysts’ consensus estimates of $1.97 by $0.01.
+The company had revenue of $6.94 billion for the quarter, compared to analysts’ expectations of $6.91 billion.
 Eli Lilly and had a net margin of 20.63% and a return on equity of 80.80%.
-The business had revenue of $6.94 billion for the quarter, compared to analysts’ expectations of $6.91 billion.
-As a group, equities research analysts anticipate that Eli Lilly and Company will post 7.76 EPS for the current fiscal year.
+As a group, equities analysts predict that Eli Lilly and Company will post 7.76 earnings per share for the current year.

 Eli Lilly and Increases Dividend